1,000+ Opportunities

 Up to $3,000 per trainee per state fiscal year is available.
 To be reimbursed for training, submit: Proof of payment for the class or course Proof of completion from the training provider Proof that wages were paid to participant during training hours OR proof that the participant received a wage increase upon completion of training Contact Anita Dupre at 337-482-6391 or at anitawd@louisiana. edu for more information.

-Based on current listing details, eligibility includes: Small business employers with 50 or fewer employees, in business in Louisiana for at least 3 years, in full compliance with state unemployment insurance tax laws.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Small business employers with 50 or fewer employees, in business in Louisiana for at least 3 years, in full compliance with state unemployment insurance tax laws.
+Confirm the full requirements in the official notice before applying.